lvetech/ALT/code/RealSense/README-RealSense.md

 As we have discussed earlier [10], application of the ‘artificial light texture’ to the person’s body and/or to the objects surrounding the person leads to significant (can be orders of magnitude) enhancement of the variations in the “Manhattan distance” between the consecutive video frames which (the variations) are associated with the respiration and/or heartbeats of the person compared to the case when the ‘artificial light texture’ is absent  (e.g. when the ALT-generating light emitter is switched off) and otherwise identical data collection and data processing steps are performed.

-Provided that video frames are captured at equal time intervals, the calculated SAD values can be viewed as the integral (the sum of) rate of change of the numeric values which are associated with the video frame pixels and used in SAD values calculations.
+Provided that video frames are captured at equal time intervals, the calculated SAD values can be viewed as the integral (the sum of) rate of change of the numeric values which are associated with the video frame pixels and used in the SAD values calculations.

-The code snippets below illustrate how SAD values can be calculated for the infrared (IR) channel frames captured by R200 and F200 devices.
+The code snippets below illustrate how SAD values can be calculated for the infrared (IR) channel frames captured by R200 and F200 devices according to the implementation description above.

 R200:
 ```C#